hitobito/hitobito/doc/architecture/gems/dry_crud.md

 [Homepage](https://github.com/codez/dry_crud)

-DRY_CRUD is a gem which can be used to generate a CRUD Controller which enables the CRUD actions for our rails models.
-After this controller has been generated we can remove the gem and make full use of our new controller.
+DRY-CRUD was used to generate several classes like the CrudController to generalize CRUD actions for our models.

 ## Example in Hitobito